Preparing for the Teenage Years So Your Child Can Thrive

 Is it difficult for you to picture your child as a teenager?
 Although the teenage years may seem far off, time goes by fast.
 Preparing for the teenage years in advance can spare both your child and yourself from a great deal of the typical heartache families experience during their children’s teenage years!

-I’ve spent plenty of time day-dreaming of what my children’s faces will look like, how their voices will change, what they’re personal convictions will be, and everything in between honestly!
+I’ve spent plenty of time daydreaming of what my children’s faces will look like, how their voices will change, what their personal convictions will be, and everything in between honestly!

 I’ve wondered whether they’ll roam when they’re grown or if they’ll stay close to mom and dad.
 I’ve thought endlessly about the role I’ll have in my grandchildren’s lives!

 When my brain finally snaps back to the hear-and-now I have to remind myself that today is today and that since I won’t get it back, the best thing I can do is be the mom my kids need in this moment by intentionally preparing for the teenage years now!

 Preparing for the Teenage Years Starts Years Prior

 I’ve been focusing child development studies lately on teens.
 Somewhat because I am about to have a teenager and somewhat because that’s just where God has me right now.
 Lately, it seems, everywhere I turn a sweet mama is knee-deep in trying to walk the tightrope of the teenage years.

 Dr. James Dobson says (something to the effect of) “Ask me how to raise a child and I’ll tell you.
 Ask me how to parent a teen and I’ll pray for you!”

 It’s true that the teen years can be quite a firestorm of insanity for parents and children.